 Top Refractive Lens Surgeons

 Our refractive surgeons are among the most experienced in the state and are national leaders on the topic of cataract surgery.
 Each is highly trained, board certified and expert in their field.
 Equipped with the full array of leading-edge advancements in cataract surgery, our team can quickly and painlessly treat cataracts, dramatically improving vision and often greatly reducing dependence upon eyeglasses.
-With state-of-the-art cataract centers in Huntington Beach, Newport Beach, Laguna Hills and elsewhere, we are proud to provide the best cataract surgery Orange County has to offer.
+With state-of-the-art cataract centers in Huntington Beach, Newport Beach, Laguna Hills and elsewhere, we are proud to provide some of the best cataract surgery around.